culliokw/HiveMind/README.md

 - Python Virtual Environment Packages can be found in the requirements.txt file in the root of this repository.
 - My Brain, which as you will see in the resulting images and plots is an individual-based tool common amongst all us brain fanatics that we love to think and talk about tirelessly.

 As this project progresses, visualizations will be enhanced and improved.
-Since cleaning and extraction has finally been settled and begun, here is an example output of the global map of neuroscience discussion in the years 2004-2023.
+Since cleaning and extraction has finally been settled and begun, here is the global map of all neuroscience discussion in the EEGLAB forums maintained by UCSD in the years 2004-2024.

-<h3 align="center">2004-2023 Communications:</h3>
+<h3 align="center">All EEGLAB Forum Communications (2004-2024):</h3>

 <p align="center">
     <img width="640" height="480" src="https://github.com/culliokw/HiveMind/blob/main/Maps/communication.gif" alt="Communications Map">